Xilinx/PYNQ/docs/source/10_libraries_and_overlays.rst

 video
 -----

-This folder contains the HDMI and VGA classes.
-Please see `The Audio Video Overlay Section <7_audio_video_overlay.html>`_ to learn more about using video.
+This folder contains the HDMI class.
+Please see the `Base Overlay Video Section <7_base_overlay_video.html>`_ to learn more about using video.

 tests